spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 </p>
 <p>
 <h5>Pick Values</h5>
 As the Canadiens, we derive pick values by multiplying the probability a prospect is available at a certain pick by their predicted WAR.
-Obviously, we're going to take the player we value highest, so the pick values are calculated like so:
+Obviously, we're going to take the highest-value player available, so the pick values are calculated like so:
 </p>
 <p>
 1st pick - (1.000*24) = 24.000